Bob Roop: Amateur wrestling career

 Robert Roop began wrestling in the eighth grade in East Lansing, Michigan.
 In High School, Roop was varsity heavyweight as a freshman, with an inauspicious 0-22-1 record.
-With the guidance of coach Joe Dibello, his record improved in ensuing years, with a 27-0-0 record his senior year, in which he also took State Championship.
+With the guidance of coach Joe Dibello, his record improved in ensuing years, with a 27-0-0 record his senior year, in which he also won the State Championship.

 He entered Michigan State University on a football scholarship.
 After a year and a half, he left school to join the Army.
 He received paratrooper training, and signed on to become a Special Forces medic.
 He competed on the All-Army wrestling team and, later, the All-Services wrestling team.
-There was one other heavyweight on the All-Services team, Jim Rasher, who had won a bronze medal as the U.S. Greco-Roman Heavyweight at the World Games prior to entering the Army.
-Rasher was influential in Roop's decision to pursue amateur wrestling.
+There was one other heavyweight on the All-Services team, Jim Raschke, who had won a bronze medal as the U.S. Greco-Roman Heavyweight at the World Games prior to entering the Army.
+Raschke went on to become pro wrestler Baron Von Raschke, one of the top talents in the profession.

-After his three-year stint in the service, he entered Southern Illinois University, and began pursuing amateur wrestling.
+After his three-year stint in the service, Roop entered Southern Illinois University, and continued amateur wrestling.
 He attended from 1965 through 1969, majoring in political science, and was a collegiate wrestling standout with a win–loss record of 66-18, including a 16-3 record during his senior year.

 While in college he won four National Amateur Athletic Union All-American rankings, earned by placing in the top four spots in the national tournament, and an NAAU Championship as a light-heavyweight.
 During his last year of college, his coach at Southern Illinois convinced him to train down to a lighter weight of 220 pounds.

 Roop was 25 years old, 6 ft 2 in tall and weighed 270 lb entering the Games in Mexico City in 1968.
 The team was coached by legendary wrestling coach Henry Wittenberg.
-Roop finished in seventh place, losing to Aleksandr Medved, who went on to win the gold medal.
+Roop finished in seventh place.